VJZ-Corp/vjz-corp.github.io/resources/crypto/primitives.md

 Plaintext | Digest
 --- | ---
+$p_0$ | $h_0$
 $p_1$ | $h_1$
-$p_2$ | $h_2$
 ... | ...

-This means any $p$ that has an assoicated $h$ would be forever unsafe to use as a password.
+This means any $p$ that has an associated $h$ would be forever unsafe to use as a password.
 Just like IVs, salts can prevent this by introducing some randomness to make rainbow tables essentially useless:

 $$
 H(s_1p) \neq H(s_2p),